Logo

 In essence, Vivencial Fishing brings you the same challenge and excitement you normally associate with Sport Fishing but subject to special regulations developed by the Park for the Galápagos Marine Reserve.

-Pesca Altura - Pesca Chica
+Pesca Chica - Pesca de Altura

 Target species include